cwensel/bash-emr/README.md

 Passing 'priv' to other commands that do a host lookup will force them to attach via the private ip.

+Setting 'EMR_PRIVATE_IPS' to true, will force all commands to use private ips.

 ### emrlogin
 Will remotely login to the master node.